iamdlm/aspnet-core-identity-clean-architecture/README.md

 ## Configuring the sample to use PostgreSQL
 1. Ensure your connection string in appsettings.json point to a local PostgreSQL instance.
 2. Ensure the tool EF was already installed.
-You can find some help here
+You can find some help [here](https://docs.microsoft.com/ef/core/miscellaneous/cli/dotnet).
 ```
 dotnet tool update --global dotnet-ef
 ```